- Automotive

 Portacool evaporative coolers are the best choice for keeping horses cool

-Horse breeders, equestrian trainers, and veterinarians trust Portacool barn cooling systems to deliver unparalleled cooling for their animals, all year long.
-Our APEX™ Series come in a variety of sizes to cool anywhere from small stables up to large equine facilities.
+Horse breeders, equestrian trainers, and veterinarians trust Portacool barn cooling systems to deliver unparalleled cooling for their animals all year long.
+Our APEX™ Series comes in a variety of sizes to cool anything from small stables to large equine facilities.

 Dave Archer show horses

-Equestrian trainer Dave Archer relies on Portacool evaporative horse barn coolers to keep his horses cool and comfortable.
-His large facility includes: 41 stalls, a 200’ x 120’ outdoor riding area, a 60-foot round pen, a large pasture and five turnouts (two large, three small).
+Equestrian trainer Dave Archer relies on Portacool evaporative coolers to keep his horses safe, healthy, and comfortable.
+His large equine facility includes: 41 stalls, a 200’ x 120’ outdoor riding area, a 60-foot round pen, a large pasture and five turnouts (two large, three small).

-About using Portacool evap coolers to keep his barn cool, he said, “When we place the Portacool in the alley way, we can easily get a 15°F drop and keep it cool in a manageable way.
-It’s important we keep our clients’ horses safe from the negative effects of heat and the Portacool evaporative cooler allows us to do that.”
+“When we place the Portacool in the alley way, we can easily get a 15°F drop and keep it cool in a manageable way.
+It’s important we keep our clients’ horses safe from the negative effects of heat and Portacool evaporative coolers allow us to do that.” – Dave Archer

 Protect your horses with Portacool

-With Portacool barn evaporative coolers, your horses can stay cool and comfortable all summer long and beyond.
-Protecting your horses from excessive heat helps them stay healthy and perform at their best.
-Our APEX coolers are designed with animal comfort, safety, and operational efficiency in mind.
+With Portacool evaporative coolers, your horses can stay cool and comfortable.
+Protecting your horses from excessive heat keeps them safe, healthy, and happy.